OvRcode/ovrride/README.md

 OvR Lists can be accessed via http://list.ovrride.com.
 The files are located in the lists directory found in the root of this repo.

-Authentication is currently using .htpasswd, This will have to eventually change.
+Authentication is currently using .htpasswd, This will be changed to utilize [php-login.net](http://php-login.net)

 ### OvR Lists Dependancies: